jump-dev/Ipopt.jl/README.md

 The default BLAS and LAPACK backend is [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS), and we rely on the Julia artifact `OpenBLAS32_jll.jl` if no backend is loaded before `using Ipopt`.

-Using LBT, we can also switch dynamically to other BLAS backends such as Intel MKL, BLIS, and Apple Accelerate.
+Using LBT, we can also switch dynamically to other BLAS backends such as Intel MKL (Intel CPUs), AOCL (AMD CPUs), and Apple Accelerate (Apple Silicon).
 Because Ipopt and the linear solvers heavily rely on BLAS and LAPACK routines, using an optimized backend for a particular platform can improve the performance.

 ### Sequential BLAS and LAPACK